Increasingly global convergence of Hermite serie: Abstract

 \section{Abstract}

-We study the convergence of the Hermite series of measurable functions on the real line.
-We characterize the norm convergence of truncated partial Hermite sums in rearrangement invariant spaces provided that the truncations vanish sufficiently slowly.
-Moreover, we provide the necessary and sufficient conditions for convergence in the Orlicz modular.
+We study the convergence of Hermite series of measurable functions on the real line.
+We characterize the norm convergence of truncated partial Hermite sums in rearrangement invariant spaces provided that the truncations increase sufficiently slowly.
+Moreover, we provide necessary and sufficient conditions for convergence in the Orlicz modular.